ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: #faq_byol-mgmt}
 {: faq}

-You can manage your BYOL licenses by using the VMware vSphere web client after the instance deployment is completed.
+You can manage your BYOL licenses by using the VMware vSphere Web Client after the instance deployment is completed.

 ## When you add more ESXi servers to an instance later, does the instance validate if the BYOL licenses have enough capacity?
 {: #faq_byol-add-esxi}